em429/nix-rails7/README.md

-This is a Rails 7, nix flake based development environment powered by devenv.sh.
+This is a Rails 7, nix flake based development environment powered by [devenv.sh](https://devenv.sh/).
+I made this as their default setup is not based on flakes, and while there is docs I wanted something I can refer to and run quickly.

 It is the very base of what I use on every project: tailwind, an lsp, linter, and factory_bot+faker for testing.

 #### Setup using magic.sh

 `magic.sh` sets up everything in one go.
 If you need more control, I recommend running the commands manually, the script is very short.
-I put together to be able to launch project even faster.

 ### Usage:
 ```